mstniy/computed.dart/packages/computed_collections/README.md

 This might not be the most performant implementation, but note that it is asymptotically optimal in the sense that it uses memoization.
 It also showcases the key-local query capabilities, as computing the Collatz sequences of all the integers in the range $[0, 200]$ requires more than 200 indices.

+In [`examples/collatz.dart`](examples/collatz.dart), you can find a more advanced implementation which is also asymptotically optimal in its memory complexity.

 ## <a name='an-index-of-operators'></a>An index of operators

 Below is a list of reactive operators on reactive maps along with a high-level description of them.